When will Lewis Hamilton next drive for Ferrari ahead of 2025 F1 season?

 When will Lewis Hamilton next test for Ferrari ahead of 2025 F1 season?

-Hamilton crashed a 2023 Ferrari car in Barcelona last week – the 2025 season starts on 16 March in Australia
+Hamilton has tested for Ferrari in Fiorano and Barcelona – the 2025 season starts on 16 March in Australia

 Your support helps us to tell the story